djibe/Android-tutorials/README.md

 <hr>

 ## Motorola Moto G 4G/LTE 2013 Peregrine
-You can upgrade your Motorola Moto G 4G from any version to Android 9 Pie / Lineage OS 16 Tutorial is here (6300+ views) : https://forum.xda-developers.com/moto-g/help/guide-tutorial-motorola-moto-g-4g-to-t3516234 What you will learn :
+You can upgrade your Motorola Moto G 4G from any version to Android 9 Pie / Lineage OS 16.
+It works perfectly smoothly.

+Tutorial is here (6300+ views) : https://forum.xda-developers.com/moto-g/help/guide-tutorial-motorola-moto-g-4g-to-t3516234

+What you will learn :
 * Unlock Motorola bootloader
 * Use fastboot